How does a CPQ (configure-price-quote) solution enable faster onboarding of new salespeople and enable faster organizational growth?

 Frankly, prospective sales reps aren’t interested in long training cycles either.
 Being able to promise the new rep quicker access to the revenue- and income-generating aspects of their job is a real advantage when you are trying to attract the best sales talent available.

-Guided Selling and CPQ: A Smart Combination
+Guided Selling and CPQ: A Smart Combination that Leads to Sales Success

 CPQ (configure-price-quote) solutions provide a repository for all product data and pricing.
 Guided selling prompts within the interview functions of the CPQ solution guide the sales rep and the customer through the process of evaluating the customer’s needs and matching those to assorted selection choices.